Julian-Alberts/mini_template_rs/README.md

 ## Todo
 * More tests
 * Allow arrays in templates
-* Replace hash map with new variable storage
 * Assign values in a template
 * Allow disabling of features
 * Add loop